Category: Trauma

 Minimal and Moderate Paediatric Sedation

 The depth and type of sedation required in children depends on the procedure to be carried out.
+With the exception of procedures expected to cause pain most procedures in the Paediatric Emergency Department will not require pharmacological agents.

 Minimal – Drug induced calm, the patient is awake and responds to verbal commands but may have impairment of cognition and coordination.